 Custom building is more healthy than it’s been for decades; it’s attracting a whole new generation to motorcycles and giving them access into that world.
-Now kids of 19 are getting hold of old bikes and pulling them apart and customising them.
+Now kids of 19 are getting hold of old bikes and pulling them apart and customizing them.
 There’s no single aesthetic to conform to; you can park a home-built bike next to a high-end custom and still be welcomed.
-This current custom culture has brought the cool back to motorcycling, and one of the most encouraging things about that is that it’s brought young people back in again.
+This current custom culture has brought back the coolness to motorcycling, and one of the most encouraging things about that is that it’s brought young people back in again.

 Tell us about some of the Harley-Davidson® builders in the film

-Then there’s the guys from Suicide Machine Company with their flat-track builds, following the original ethos of ‘race on Sunday, ride to work on Monday’ and using the Sportster® as an accessible, affordable sport bike.
+Then there’s the guys from Suicide Machine Company with their flat-track builds, following the original ethos of "race on Sunday, ride to work on Monday" and using the Sportster® as an accessible, affordable sport bike.
 If Hooligan racing had been around 15 years ago I just know I would have been right into it.
-For old Harleys there’s James Jordan of Kingdom of Kicks making some interesting period choppers, and Andy Porter from The Trip Out – a real old-school Harley chopper guy.
+For old Harley® bikes there’s James Jordan of Kingdom of Kicks making some interesting period choppers, and Andy Porter from The Trip Out – a real old-school Harley chopper guy.

 How influential do you feel Harley-Davidson is in the current custom culture?

-Unmistakably, Harley-Davidson is at the epicentre of motorcycle custom culture, because people have been customising Harley-Davidson motorcycles since they were first built – I guess you could say they were literally the first ‘shed-built’ motorcycle.
-There’s such a rich culture with Harley-Davidson and customisation.
+Unmistakably, Harley-Davidson is at the epicentre of motorcycle custom culture, because people have been customizing Harleys since they were first built – I guess you could say they were literally the first "shed-built" motorcycle.
+There’s such a rich culture with Harley-Davidson and customization.
 Harley really understands it because they’ve been involved from the start; it’s part of their DNA and so naturally they understand it better than other manufacturers.